crewsdw/Vlasov1D2V/README.md

 > The discontinuous Galerkin (DG) operators in the Lobatto basis are constructed to arbitrary order for tensor-product n-cube elements, for which only the one-dimensional gradient operators are needed.
-This is done by characterizing interpolating polynomials on Lobatto quadrature points as a Fourier-Legendre approximation to the quadrature- weighted identity of that point.
+This is done by characterizing interpolating polynomials on Lobatto quadrature points as a Fourier-Legendre approximation to the quadrature-weighted identity of that point.
 The DG gradient operators are then shown to be approximations to the derivative of the identity.
 Interpreting the nodal basis in this way leads to useful and interpretable operations such as integration with the exponential kernel for Fourier analysis, leading to a high-order discrete Fourier transform.